ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/code-coverage-and-reporting.md

 *   Module-level coverage as an average
 *   Individual source file coverage

-The code coverage only includes the Ballerina source files being tested and not any files under the **_tests/_** directory.
+The code coverage only includes the Ballerina source files being tested and not any files under the `tests` directory.

 ***Example:***